Why intelligence and procrastination are more connected than they appear

-Why is it that intelligent individuals like myself seem prone to procrastination?
+Why is it that intelligent individuals seem especially prone to procrastination?

 Could it be that there’s more to procrastination than merely being a sign of laziness or poor time management?